patrocinio/cloud-private-bootcamp/Labs_development/Lab-Console-Treasure-Hunt_DJM.md

 4. Which **pod** is using the most CPU currently?

-Close the Grafana browser tab
+Close the Grafana browser tab.

 ### Alerts <a name="alerts"></a>
 Click **Menu** and then select **Platform > Alerting** to open the ICP Alert Manager in a new browser tab.